-Pharmacy at Cedarville University involves three years of prepharmacy courses followed by four years of professional/graduate studies in pharmacy.
-During these seven years you will earn two degrees, the bachelor of science in pharmaceutical science (B.S.P.S.) and the doctor of pharmacy (Pharm.D.).
-By offering the three years of prepharmacy, Cedarville University allows you to complete its unique Bible minor and entire general education curriculum without having an overloaded class schedule.
+Pharmacy at Cedarville University involves two or three years of prepharmacy courses followed by four years of professional/graduate studies in pharmacy.
+During these six or seven years you will earn two degrees, the Bachelor of Science in Pharmaceutical Science (B.S.P.S.) and the Doctor of Pharmacy (Pharm.D.).
+By offering the prepharmacy program, Cedarville University allows you to complete its unique Bible minor and entire general education curriculum without having an overloaded class schedule.
 The Bible minor and liberal arts core are essential to what makes a Cedarville education distinctive.
 This also affords you the freedom to participate in other activities such as sports, music, and missions trips — important aspects of your Cedarville experience!

 The prepharmacy curriculum compares closely to course requirements for other majors pursued by students entering health professions, including the Bachelor of Arts or Bachelor of Science degrees with a major in biology and the Bachelor of Arts degree with a major in chemistry.
 However, in contrast to most prepharmacy programs, the curriculum gives you early exposure to the profession through a series of pharmacy profession courses, taken each of the six semesters of your prepharmacy experience.
 Covering the history of pharmacy, current issues in pharmacy, and a variety of career options in the professions, the first four courses will help you solidify your interest in pharmacy while providing you with valuable background information.
 You will also gain important qualitative research skills through the projects associated with the courses, equipping you in advance for the research expected in the professional curriculum.
 The two courses you take your third prepharmacy year, pharmacy calculations and biostatistics, will equip you with some of the quantitative tools you will need in the profession.